rufig/spf/docs/README.EN.txt

   Files in the root directory:

- envir.spf        - this file specifies the spf environment queried with the ENVIRONMENT? word help.fhlp        - default include for the lib/ext/help.f extension jpf375c.exe      - an older version of SPF used to build itself spf.err          - this file is used by SPF to display the error (THROW) description, if
+ help.fhlp        - default include for the lib/ext/help.f extension
+ jpf375c.exe      - an older version of SPF used to build itself spf4.exe         - SPF itself ;)
-                    it is absent you'll end up only with an error code if exception occurs spf.eng.err      - the same file in English spf4.exe         - SPF itself ;) spf.ini          - This file can be customized and copied to spf4.ini which will be included by SPF at startup
+ spf4.ini          - This file is automatically included by SPF at startup

 DOCUMENTATION
 =============

-  See the \docs\papers folder.
+  See the \docs directory.
 The majority of the documentation is in Russian now.
 If you need an English version, contact us, maybe the translation will be done.
 SPF extension (lib/ext/help.f) adds help support to the interpreter.
 It uses fhlp files, which can be converted to HTML for standalone use.
 If you have